Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Implementation details

 The training was performed using the LARS optimizer \cite{you2017lars}, with a learning rate of 0.003, a 1000 step linear warmup, and a linear decay learning rate scheduler over 10 epochs.
 The standard multiclass cross entropy loss was used.

-HU windowing was applied on the data, with 3 (center, width) windows: pulmonary specific window of (100,700), soft tissue window of (40,400) and lung tissue window of (-600,1500).
-Images are resized to a size of (576,576) using bilinear interpolation.
+We applied HU windowing on the data, with three windows (center, width): pulmonary specific window of (100,700), soft tissue window of (40,400) and lung tissue window (-600,1500).
+Images are resized to a size of 576 $\times$ 576 using billinear interpolation.

-During training several augmentations are used, applied on each slice using the same parameters.
-The Albumentation \cite{info11020125albumentation} library was used, and augmentation were applied in the following order with said parameterization:
+During training we applied several augmentations on each slice using the same parameters.
+We used the Albumentation \cite{info11020125albumentation} library version 1.2.0, with augmentations applied with probability p = 1.0 in the following order and parameters given below:

 \begin{footnotesize}

 \end{footnotesize}